-This week's shooting in Fresno, California, seemed like an open-and-shut case of a hate crime.
+A shooting back in April in Fresno, California, seemed like an open-and-shut case of a hate crime.
 Police said a 39-year-old black man, Kori Ali Muhammad, shot and killed three white men at random.
-Muhammad allegedly put up social media posts where he expressed a dislike for white people and made statements to officers that made police "believe it is a hate crime."
+Muhammad allegedly put up social media posts where he expressed a dislike for white people and made statements to officers that made police “believe it is a hate crime.”

 So how does law enforcement make the determination?